Skip to content ↓

 Links to Phonics Games

-https://www.phonicsplay.co.uk/ Free games: Dragon’s Den, Buried Treasure and Picnic on Pluto – select a phase (see above) for your child to practise
+Use the following links to games your child can play to support and reinforce phonics learning: https://www.phonicsplay.co.uk/ Free games include: Dragon’s Den, Buried Treasure and Picnic on Pluto – select a phase (see above) for your child to practise

 Grapheme → The letter or letters used to write a sound e.g. the sound ai can be written as: ai (rain), ay (play), a-e (cake)